surekha-salunkhe/surekhasalunkhe-portfolio/README.md

 https://motion.dev/docs/react-quick-start

 Changes to be done:

-1. Change the main logo and name : vite + react
+1. Change the main logo and name : vite + react - done
 2. add pages tab : about, exp, projec for navigation
 3. add resume tab
 4. add dark and light theme
 5. animate "full stack developer" with different roles
 6. think about me
-7. add technologies/ Frameworks in groups and logos for each
+7. add technologies/ Frameworks in groups and logos for each - done
 8. Exp: add logo of company, ui ux design ideas etc
 9. Project: add image of each project, short desc, github link, on click show more description with whole idea and video if possible
 10. Contact: try to create send email option with node.js and express